martnst/blog.martn.st/_posts/2016-08-08-an-idea-for-a-stuff-database-app-with-minimalism-in-mind.md

 - [MyStuff2 - Home Inventory and Database](https://itunes.apple.com//app/mystuff2-home-inventory-database/id354735594?mt=8)

-Recently I came across this [post on reddit](https://www.reddit.com/r/declutter/comments/4uz0nk/version_controlling_my_things) of [somebody wanning to version controll his stuff on github](https://github.com/justmytwospence/things).
+Recently I came across this [post on reddit](https://www.reddit.com/r/declutter/comments/4uz0nk/version_controlling_my_things) of [somebody wanting to version control his stuff on github](https://github.com/justmytwospence/things).

 Being a developer it caught my attention right away.
 "Hhmm, " I thought, "having not just a list of all my things, but also a history of when I got rid of stuff would be kinda cool."
-So the post on reddit actually added some extra inspiration to develop an inventory app for people having a minimal interest in a minimalism live style like me. **
+So the post on reddit actually added some extra inspiration to develop an inventory app for people having a minimal interest in a minimalism live style like me.

 **With this blog post on the one hand I want to gather my ideas on such an app.
 On the other hand I would like to get some feedback on those ideas.**